Insurance companies are big money businesses.

 What if I decide to use my insurance later?

 You may request to use your insurance upon discharge.
-Our central billing office will provide a comprehensive statement (Superbill) to the address provided as a courtesy to you.
-However, once treatment has begun, it is unlikely to receive certification for services to be covered.
-It is best to work with you and your insurance company at the beginning of your treatment and increase the possibility for coverage for your care.
+Our Billing Department will provide a comprehensive statement (Superbill) to you so you can seek full or partial reimbursement from your insurance provider.
+If your intention is to utilize your insurance, it is best to utilize your insurance at the beginning of your treatment to increase the possibility of coverage for your care.

 Do You Have More Questions About Using Your Insurance?